mt-digital/rda-lod/docs/final_p6_plan.md

 ## Matthew Turner, August 25, 2015

-So far I've built a web interface where you can browse all ICPSR records.
+So far I've built a web interface where you can scroll through all ICPSR records.
 Search is coming soon.
 It's served by the API I'm developing to provide a REST interface to the linked data built on the backend.
 The linked data is built by normalizing XML metadata records from DataONE,